juanibiapina/jaime/README.md

 ### Tmux

-Add this to your tmux.conf to make <prefix>Space open the Jaime launcher in a split window.
+Add this to your tmux.conf to make `<prefix>-Space` open the Jaime launcher in a split window.

 ```
 # Run Jaime